Myth - Cysts in Ovaries Are Cancerous & Cause Various Health Problems

 Myth - Cysts Are Seen Only in Older Age Groups

-Fact – They are seen in all age groups from a day old new-born child till 80s.
-In older age group whenever its detected it’s very important to rule out cancer.
-It’s important to do imaging studies like MRI & blood tests such as tumour marker profile which give us some information whether they are cancerous are not.
+Fact – They are seen across all age groups from a day old newborn child to women in their 80s.
+In the older age group whenever it's detected it’s very important to rule out cancer.
+It’s important to do imaging studies like MRI & blood tests such as tumour marker profiles which give some information on whether they are cancerous are not.

 Fact - Not true.
-Only severe Endometriotic cysts, Poly cystic ovaries with hormonal imbalance & very large cysts by preventing egg release may cause infertility.
-But they are all treatable causes & result in pregnancy after treatment.
+Only severe endometriotic cysts, polycystic ovaries with hormonal imbalance & very large cysts by preventing egg release may cause infertility.
+But they are all treatable causes & pregnancy is achievable after treatment.

 Fact – Not at all.
 Small functional cysts less than 5 cm disappear on their own without any treatment.
 Only persistent cysts, large cysts with pressure symptoms, large endometriotic cysts causing infertility, huge borderline tumours, and suspicious cysts need to be treated.